Free AWS SAA-C03 Practice Questions: Design Cost-Optimized Architectures

 Topic: Design Cost-Optimized Architectures

-Which of the following statements about designing cost-optimized data retention and archival policies on AWS are true?
+Which of the following statements about using AWS tools to monitor and analyze network-related (data transfer) charges are correct?
 (Select TWO.)

 Options: